RaeOfChey/CodexX/README.md

      cd ../client
      npm run dev
      ```
 ## Usage
+To start the application, run the following command: `npm start`.

+When you execute this command, the application will launch in your web browser.
+You can then:
-1. Signup/Login: Register a new account or log in with existing credentials.
+- Signup/Login: Register a new account or log in with existing credentials.
-2. Search Games: Use the search bar to look up specific games or explore popular games on the home page.
+- Search Games: Use the search bar to look up specific games or explore popular games on the home page.
-3. Add to Wishlist: Add games to your wishlist to save for future exploration.
+- Add to Wishlist: Add games to your wishlist to save for future exploration.
-4. Rate Games: Rate games in your library.
+- Rate Games: Rate games in your library.
-5. View Wishlist: Visit the Wishlist page to see your personalized collection.
+- View Wishlist: Visit the Wishlist page to see your personalized collection.

 ## API Endpoints
 The backend exposes the following API routes: